 Management assessed the relevant primary and secondary factors during the consideration about the Group's functional currency.
 The functional currency is the currency of the primary economic environment, in which the entity operates.
 The regulated sales prices of the Group are determined by the ERO - the Czech Regulatory Office - and are defined in CZK.
 The majority of the entity's revenue stems from regulated sales.
 The majority of the Group's operating expenses are incurred in CZK.
 Capital expenditures are twofold: regular capital expenditure safeguarding the existing system and its operational safety; and large one-off projects.
-The regular capital expenditure is almost entirely incurred in CZK, while the cost of large one-off projects is incurred in a mixture of currencies (including CZK, EUR and other).
+The regular capital expenditure is almost entirely incurred in CZK, while the cost of large one-off projects is incurred in a mixture of currencies (including CZK, EUR and Other).
 Cash from financing activities is generated in a mixture of currencies (including CZK, EUR and USD).
 Although the Group's operations are influenced by a mixture of currencies, management concluded that the majority of the indicators support CZK as the functional currency of the Group.
-The functional currency of BRAWA is affected by the functional currency of NET4GAS, the reason being that BRAWA does not perform its activities in a fully autonomous manner.
-In fact, it is more of an extension of the Group's activities.